 Availability and health are the two most vital stats that empower a monitor to deliver maximum performance.
 With the overview tab, get an overall view of the performance and availability history as well as configuration details of your Azure storage account.

-Track details regarding capacity, throughput and latency of your blobs, tables, files and queues.
-View requests successfully processed and get a direct insight into failed requests, segregated based on the reasons for failure such as timeout errors, throttling errors, network errors etc.
+Track and monitor Azure Storage Account╩performance with details regarding capacity, throughput and latency of your blobs, tables, files and queues.
+View requests successfully processed and get a direct insight into failed requests, segregated based on the reasons for failure such as timeout errors, throttling errors, network errors etc. on the Microsoft Azure Storage Account monitoring console.

 Blobs help in storing large amounts of unstructured binary data and it is absolutely necessary to ensure that these blobs are at all times, ready to be scaled to accomodate the increase in data, and to ensure the data is always safe and available.